Ohio Turnpike Toll.com

 Is I-80 a toll road in Ohio?

 Yes, mostly.
-From the Pennsylvania border at Exit 2 to Exit 218 in Toledo, I-80 runs concurrently with the Ohio Turnpike, which means you pay the Turnpike toll for any segment you drive.
-Here is exactly where the tolls start, where they end, and how to drive I-80 across Ohio for free if you want to.
+From Exit 218 (Niles-Youngstown) west to the Indiana border, I-80 runs concurrently with the Ohio Turnpike, which means you pay the Turnpike toll for any segment you drive.
+Here is exactly where the tolls start, where they end, and how to drive the corridor across Ohio for free if you want to.

 The geography of I-80 across Ohio

-I-80 enters Ohio from Pennsylvania at the eastern end of the state, near Westfield.
-From that point west, the pavement carries both I-80 and the Ohio Turnpike as concurrent designations.
-For 216 miles the two routes are the same road.
-You will see signs for both designations, with mile markers matching I-80 numbering throughout.
+I-80 enters Ohio from Pennsylvania near Hubbard and runs free through the Youngstown area.
+At Exit 218 (Niles-Youngstown) it merges onto the Ohio Turnpike mainline, and from that point west the pavement carries both I-80 and the Turnpike as concurrent designations all the way to the Indiana border.
+You will see signs for both, with mile markers matching the Turnpike's milepost scheme.

 What you pay for I-80 in Ohio